menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

          * **Active**: By default, the interface is active.
 Clear the :guilabel:`Active` checkbox if you want to deactivate the sub-interface temporarily.
          * **VLAN ID**: Enter the appropriate VLAN ID.
-         * **Desctiption**: Optionally, enter a description for the sub-interface.
+         * **Description**: Optionally, enter a description for the sub-interface.
          * **Addresses**: Enter the IP addresses you want to assign with the sub-interface.
-   * **Edit a interface**: Select :guilabel:`Edit` on the interface's Row :guilabel:`...` menu.
+   * **Edit an interface**: Select :guilabel:`Edit` on the interface's Row :guilabel:`...` menu.
 Deactivate the interface by clearing the :guilabel:`Active` checkbox if needed.
 Make any other necessary changes.
 Refer to the "Add a sub-interface" section for descriptions of the fields.
    * **Remove a sub-interface**: Click the Row :guilabel:`...` menu for the sub-interface to delete, and then select :guilabel:`Remove`.
    * **Modify the loopback address**: On the interface's Row :guilabel:`...` menu, select :guilabel:`Edit`, and then make the desired changes.